w0lek/ezgl/doc/qtport.md

 ## Idea:
 - try to keep the API as close to the original as possible, because of this, a 1-to-1 mapping is preferable whenever possible.
-Put all mapping code into a separate file, as this is a temporary (intermediate) solution.
+Put all mapping code into a separate file, as this is a temporary (R&D phase) solution.
 - If direct type mapping is not possible, add a proper Qt implementation.
 If implementing a feature is complex and can be postponed (not required for the main flow, e.g. exporting the scene to PDF), wrap it with a macro and hide it.
 - to get a buildable and runnable project ASAP, where the migration of each individual component will be easy to test (using the EZGL basic application from the examples).